TO THE SHAREHOLDERS

 5.2 Opportunities and Threats

 Warehousing and Logistic business provide opportunities for a sustainable growth-oriented business model for the Company.
-Your Company is actively pursuing all opportunities in this segment and will continue to do so in future also.
+The Company is actively pursuing all opportunities in this segment and will continue to do so in future also.

 5.3 Outlook